Marcus Holloway: Watch Dogs: Legion

 Marcus plays a supporting role in Wrench's story arc in Bloodline, a downloadable content expansion for the 2020 title, Watch Dogs: Legion, released in July 2021.
 He makes several cameo voice appearances throughout the expansion.
 As both Legion and Bloodline are set well over a decade after the events of Watch Dogs 2, Marcus and Wrench are significantly older, and the latter has moved away from San Francisco, but maintained his friendship with Marcus and other DedSec members.

-Reception
+In other media

+An alternate version of Marcus appears as a central character in the 2023 adult animated series Captain Laserhawk: A Blood Dragon Remix.
+In the series, DedSec, led by Marcus, work to undermine the megacorporation Eden, which has taken control of the United States.
+While helping Sam Fisher and his daughter Sarah flee the country, Sarah reports DedSec's location to the authorities, and they are captured and imprisoned in a virtual reality reconditioning facility.
+Decades later, Sam frees Marcus, and he becomes a prominent anti-Eden revolutionary, operating from a stronghold in the New Wasteland district.